 As discussed in Section~\ref{sec:method}, the randomized traces for training \dualformer results from different trace dropping strategies, and there are numerous ways to combine them.
 We hereby ablate the design choices we made.
 First, to enable execution in both fast and slow modes, a na\"ive alternative approach is to train \dualformer using a mixture of solution-only and complete-trace data, i.e. $p_1=p_2=p_3=0$ in our randomization strategy.
 We refer to such variants as \emph{Mix-$p$} models, where $p$ is the fraction of solution-only data in the training dataset.
 Note that the Solution-Only model is essentially a Mix-$1$ model, and the Complete-Trace model is a Mix-$0$ model.
 Below, we compare \dualformer to Mix-$p$ models for both inference modes.
 Second, our dropping strategies are structured in a hierarchical manner.
 For instance, Level 2 dropping is developed based on the Level 1 strategy.
 We investigate how the performance changes when we halt the process at a specific level.

 \paragraph{Comparison with Mix-$p$ Models} Figure~\ref{fig:comparison_with_mix_p} compares the 1-Optimal-64 rate of \dualformer and Mix-$p$ models.
 We test 8 values of $p$: $0$ (equivalent to the Complete-Trace model), $0.05, 0.1, 0.2, 0.4, 0.6, 0.8$, and $1.0$ (equivalent to the Solution-Only model).
 In both inference modes, \dualformer beats all the Mix-$p$ models for all the five tasks we consider.
-In fact, \dualformer also outperforms Mix-$p$ models in the other metrics we consider.
-In particular, compared with all the other models that can execute in slow mode ($p<1$), it is the ``fastest'' one: it generates the shortest reasoning trace.
-Due to the space limit, we only plot the 1-Optimal-64 rate here, and refer the readers to Appendix~\ref{app:expr_comparison_with_mix_p} for the detailed discussion.
+In fact, \dualformer also outperforms Mix-$p$ models in the other metrics we consider too, see~\Cref{app:expr_comparison_with_mix_p}.
+In particular, it is the ``fastest'' one when operating in slow mode: it generates the shortest reasoning trace. \looseness=-1